 We use the tools of private diplomacy to expand the space for the non-violent resolution of armed conflict.
 We open channels of communication and mediate between parties in conflict, facilitate dialogue, provide support to the broader mediation and peacebuilding community, carry out capacity building work, and conduct research on mediation issues.
 We deploy our expertise to support local and nationally-owned processes that protect civilians and foster lasting and just peace.

 Our position enables us to link and collaborate with multiple organisations and actors within the mediation field.

-The HD Centre was founded to pursue Henry Dunant’s vision of a world more humane.
-The HD Centre embraces a set of values that foster integrity, professionalism and respect for diversity in all areas of its work.
+HD was founded to pursue Henry Dunant’s vision of a world more humane.
+HD embraces a set of values that foster integrity, professionalism and respect for diversity in all areas of its work.
 We subscribe to the core humanitarian principles of humanity, impartiality and operational independence.

-Those values and principles, as well as the HD Centre’s operational standards are reflected in its Charter.
-This Charter, which guides the HD Centre’s activities, was adopted in 2013 following an internal review of the organisation’s identity, values and principles.
+Those values and principles, as well as HD’s operational standards are reflected in its Charter.
+This Charter, which guides HD’s activities, was adopted in 2013 following an internal review of the organisation’s identity, values and principles.

 As a private peacemaking organisation, our strengths and distinguishing traits include:

-One of the HD Centre’s strengths is its ability and commitment to conduct confidential dialogue processes.
+One of HD’s strengths is its ability and commitment to conduct confidential dialogue processes.
 Under certain conditions, a confidential process can provide an enabling environment for parties to begin addressing differences.
 It reduces the potential costs of negotiation, especially at an early stage in the process when publicity may jeopardise the process of dialogue or the security of those taking part.